 You want to focus on the customers who’ll give you the best return on your investment.
-The most attractive segments, where your brand can find your a strong competitive advantage.
+The most attractive segments, where your brand can find a clear competitive advantage.

 Segmentation research brief

-This summary page outlines the context and sets out what’s needed from research project.
+This summary page outlines the context and sets out what’s needed from the research.
 It tells everyone why you’re doing the research, what you’ll use it for, and what you expect them to deliver.

 You can read more about market research briefs in our market research process guide.
 But segmentation research briefs have some specific areas you’ll need to include.